th-1982/general-quiz-game/README.md

 ### Skeleton

-As described in the previous section with wireframes, the online game site includes four interactive sections: a heading, a central display area, and a footer.
+As described in the previous section with wireframes, the online game site includes four interactive sections, a heading, a central display area, and a footer.
 The welcome section requires the user to create a username to continue the game.
 The user is then prompted to choose the level they want to play the game.
-Upon choosing a level, the game loads and runs, adding to the score of correct or failed answers as the answers are chosen.
+Upon choosing a level, the game loads and runs, adding to the score of correct or wrong answers as the answers are chosen.
 A page displaying the final score is displayed at the end of the game.

 #### Welcome Section